Update Google Play apps over Wi-Fi only

 Open Google’s Play Store, tap the menu button in the top left and select Settings.

 Under General, tap Auto-update apps, enable Auto-update apps over Wi-Fi only and you’re done!
-Now your device will only update Google Play apps when you have a Wi-Fi connection.
+Now your device will only update Play apps when you have a Wi-Fi connection.
+You’ll be saving on data usage and that means saving on your mobile bill.

 If you’re looking for more ways to save, here’s our complete guide to lowering mobile data usage.